JonatanHogild/Ansible_on_management_vm/README.md

 <br>

 ## Abstract
-Setting up Ansible on a management VM to to manage other vms in our virtual IT-environment.
+Setting up Ansible on a management VM to manage other VMs in a virtual IT-environment.

 ## Table of Contents